andresmasegosa/GeiloWinterSchool2018/README.md

 ## Install AMIDST Toolbox

-First, check whether you have installed Java 8:
+First, check whether you have installed Java 8 or Java 9:
 ```bash
 $ java -version
 ```
-If Java 8 is not installed download it from [here](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
+If Java 8 (or Java 9) is not installed download it from [here](http://www.oracle.com/technetwork/java/javase/downloads/index.html).

 For compiling and runing the toolbox you have two options: